beyond-decentralized/AIRport/README.md

 * Usera are in control of their data.
 They allow applications to access their private Repositories.
-* Applications are in control of sharing schemas with other Applications
+* Applications are in control of sharing schemas with other Applications.
-- they can allow or deny access to their schemas.

-New applications don't have to worry about tedious data entry by users (that data is already present in the AIRport database).
+New applications don't have to worry about tedious data entry by users (usually that data is already present in existing Repositories).
 This leads to data reuse and data normalization.
 It allows Apps to be more integrated with each other.